litehtml/litehtml/README.md

 # What is litehtml?

 **litehtml** is the lightweight HTML rendering engine with CSS2/CSS3 support.
-Note, **litehtml** itself does not draw any text, pictures or other graphics and **litehtml** does not depend of any image/draw/font library.
-You are free to use any library to draw images, fonts and any other graphics. **litehtml** just parses HTML/CSS and places the HTML elements into right position (renders HTML).
-To draw the html elemens you have to implement the simple callback interface [document_container](https://github.com/litehtml/litehtml/wiki/document_container).
-This interface is really simple, check it!
-Note, the [document_container](https://github.com/litehtml/litehtml/wiki/document_container) implementation is required to render HTML correctly.
+Note that **litehtml** itself does not draw any text, pictures or other graphics and that **litehtml** does not depend on any image/draw/font library.
+You are free to use any library to draw images, fonts and any other graphics. **litehtml** just parses HTML/CSS and places the HTML elements into the correct positions (renders HTML).
+To draw the HTML elements you have to implement the simple callback interface [document_container](https://github.com/litehtml/litehtml/wiki/document_container).
+This interface is really simple, check it out!
+The [document_container](https://github.com/litehtml/litehtml/wiki/document_container) implementation is required to render HTML correctly.

 # Where litehtml can be used

-**litehtml** can be used when you need to show the html-formated texts or even to create a mini-browser, but the using full-featured html engine is not possible.
-Usually you don't need something like WebKit to show some html tooltips or html-formated text, **litehtml** is much better for these.
+**litehtml** can be used when you need to show HTML formatted text or even to create a mini-browser, but using it as a full-featured HTML engine is not recommended.
+Usually you don't need something like WebKit to show simple HTML tooltips or HTML-formatted text, **litehtml** is much better for these as it's more lightweight and easier to integrate into your application.

 ## HTML Parser